sst/guide/_chapters/create-the-signup-form.md

 2. We are using the `LoaderButton` component that we created earlier for our submit buttons.

-3. Since we have two forms we have two validation methods called `validateForm` and `validateConfirmationForm`.
+3. Since we have two forms we have two validation functions called `validateForm` and `validateConfirmationForm`.

 4. We are setting the `autoFocus` flags on the email and the confirmation code fields.

 5. For now our `handleSubmit` and `handleConfirmationSubmit` don't do a whole lot besides setting the `isLoading` state and a dummy value for the `newUser` state.

+6. And you'll notice we are using the `useFormFields` custom React Hook that we [previously created]({% link _chapters/create-a-custom-react-hook-to-handle-form-fields.md %}) to handle our form fields.

 <img class="code-marker" src="/assets/s.png" />Also, let's add a couple of styles in `src/containers/Signup.css`.